 BBVA Compass also acquired almost all of Guaranty’s $12 billion in deposits, the insurer said, while entering into a loss-share transaction with the FDIC on about $11 billion of the bank’s assets.

 Claiming the certificate sellers breached Texas securities law by making misleading or untrue statements about loans backing those certificates, the FDIC said in one complaint that it seeks at least $900 million in damages from Goldman Sachs, Ally Financial’s Residential Funding Securities LLC and from units of Deutsche Bank AG and JPMorgan Chase.

-Finally a third complaint seeks almost $560 million in damages from Bank of America (BAC), its Countrywide Securities unit and other defendants.
+Finally a third complaint seeks almost $560 million in damages from Bank of America (BAC:US), its Countrywide Securities unit and other defendants.

 Thomas Kelly and David Wells, spokesmen for JPMorgan and Goldman Sachs, respectively, declined to comment.
 Shirley Norton, a spokeswoman Bank of America, and Gina Proia, a spokeswoman for Ally Financial, didn’t immediately reply to voice-mail and e-mail messages, respectively, seeking comment.

 The cases are Federal Deposit Insurance Co. as receiver for Guaranty Bank v.
 Ally Securities LLC, D-1-GN-12-002522; FDIC v.
 Countrywide Securities Corp., D-1-GN-12-002516 and FDIC v.
 JPMorgan Securities Inc., D-1-GN-12-002517, Travis County, Texas, District Court (Austin).